Tag: Gender, Leadership, And Public Policy Program

 Come and learn how you can make a difference through the Peace Corps!

-The 2016 ELP fellows worked in teams with various stakeholders to produce high impact outcomes to benefit the greater Boston area.
-Join them June 22nd to hear the results of the projects.
+The 2017 ELP fellows worked in teams with various stakeholders to produce high impact outcomes to benefit the greater Boston area.
+Join them June 19th to discuss the results of the projects.

 - Changing the Face of Leadership Lunch

-Annual leadership lunch celebrating the 2016 Emerging Leaders Program fellows and featuring UMass system president Marty Meehan.
+Annual leadership lunch celebrating the 2017 Emerging Leaders Program fellows.

 - Gender Justice, Remedy and Reparation